Hayden94/MultiUserBlog/README.md

 ```
 In order to get this project up and running, you will need Python SDK and Google Cloud SDK installed.

-Simply, -Download and install both SDK's for the operating system you are currently using.
+Simply, download and install both SDK's for the operating system you are currently using.
 ```

 The Python SDK download can be found [here](http://legacy.python.org/download/).